des137/AI_examples/README.md

 # AI in finance
-How can AI help in finance?
+Can AI help in finance?